brodieG/svgchop/README.md

 /> </a>

-Each diptych has a browser-rendered image on the left, and an `svgchop`ped render on the right.
-We purposefully chopped coarsely for effect.
+Each diptych has a browser-rendered image on the left, and an `svgchop`ped render purposefully coarsely on the right for effect.

 `svgchop` implements a `plot` method which we used for the diptychs above.
 There are a few issues in matching the browser output: gradients